Optimal $C^{1,\alpha}$ estimates for a class of elliptic quasilinear equations: Introduction

-Here we mention the essential ingredients in the proof of the main result.
-For a generic solution of \eqref{prop10} we consider an appropriate neighborhood of the critical set $\mathcal{C}(u):=\{x : \nabla u (x) = 0\}$ in small balls with radius $r$ where $|\nabla u| \lesssim r$.
-It allows us to apply the oscillation estimates developed by the first author, Teixeira and Urbano \cite{ATU}, see Section \ref{sec2}.
-However, for balls of radius $r \lesssim |\nabla u|$ the gradient becomes large and the vector field $a(x,\xi)$ exhibits a nonlinear quadratic growth.
-In this case Theorem \ref{thm_2} (to be established in the Section \ref{ellipsec}) essentially provides the optimal regularity in this region.
-By combining estimates in these regions carefully we obtain the desired local estimates.
+Here we mention the essential ingredients in the proof of the main results.
+For a generic solution of \eqref{prop10} we consider an appropriate neighbourhood of the critical set $\mathcal{C}(u):=\{x : \nabla u (x) = 0\}$ in small balls with large radii: $|\nabla u| \lesssim r$.
+In this case we apply the oscillation estimates developed by the first author, Teixeira and Urbano, see \cite{AT,ATU}.
+However, for balls of small radii: $r \lesssim |\nabla u|$ the gradient becomes large and the vector field $a(x,\xi)$ has a linear growth at infinity.
+In this case, Theorem \ref{thm_2} (to be established in the Section \ref{ellipsec}) essentially provides the optimal regularity estimates for such regions.
+By combining estimates in these situations carefully we obtain the desired local estimates.